 - Average computer fans typically generate between 30dBA to around 40dBA of noise (audible hum).

 - So yes, any fans that are rated less than 30dBA are considered to be whisper quiet.

-How fast the fan spins… Personally, I do think this is kind of a not-so-useful spec.
+How fast the fan spins is measured in rounds per minute (RPM)… Personally, I do think this is kind of a not-so-useful spec.